TheWilley/sURLs/README.md

 You can run sURLs in two ways: either by running it directly on your machine, or by running it in a Docker container.

 ### Prerequisites
-You'll need a PostgreSQL database for storing sURLs.
-If using docker, a database will be bundled automatically, but if running directly on your machine you have to provide your own.
+To run sURLs, you must have a PostgreSQL database in place for storing data.
+In the context of Docker, a database will be automatically bundled when employing the `common.yml` configuration.
+However, if you opt for `app.yml` (which solely dockerizes sURLs without including any databases), or if you run sURLs directly on your local machine, you will need to arrange for your own database.

-You will also need a `.env` file to configure the database url and admin password.
+Furthermore, you'll need a `.env` file to properly configure the database URL and the administrative password:
-* If using docker, rename `.env.docker.example` to `.env.docker` and replace both `<password>` placeholders (each should ideally be unique).
+* If you're utilizing Docker, rename `.env.docker.example` to `.env.docker` and update both instances of `<password>` with your actual password (these can be anything if you opt for `common.yml`)
-* If running locally,rename `env.example` to `.env` and replace the `<connection_url>` and `password` placeholders.
+* If you're running sURLs locally, rename `env.example` to `.env` and replace the placeholders `<connection_url>` and ´<password>` with your respective connection URL and password.

 ### Running on your machine